Vulnerabilities that arise from poor governance in Distributed Ledger Technologies: Evaluation

-\textbf{7.
-Ballot Secrecy:} Votes must remain secret.
+\textbf{6.
+Ballot Secrecy:} votes must remain secret.
 Ballot secrecy should not come at the expense of verifiability.

-The absence of these governance properties results in a number of possible exploits.
-We further outline these in the subsequent section.
 In current DLTs, achieving all the above properties is not possible, since some are mutually exclusive.
 We encourage practitioners to consider the context specific security and performance needs of their DLT and select a compromise appropriately.
 We proceed by outlining which properties are mutually exclusive and why that is the case.

-\textbf{Binding elections and fee-less voting:} To ensure that election outcomes must be implemented on the DLT, these must be held on-chain.
+\textbf{Binding elections and fee-less voting:} to ensure that election outcomes must be implemented on the DLT, these must be held on-chain.
 However, on-chain voting sacrifices fee-less votes, because to cast a vote on-chain one must pay transaction fees.
 On-chain voting in DLTs also currently sacrifices ballot secrecy in favour of verifiability, although this need not be the case.

-\textbf{Binding elections and censorship resistance:} On-chain voting cannot guarantee censorship resistance.
+\textbf{Binding elections and censorship resistance:} on-chain voting cannot guarantee censorship resistance.
 However, this concern is application specific, as some DLTs may offer increased levels of censorship resistance due to their protocol design and network distribution.
 This is also dependant on how strong a notion of censorship resistance DLT practitioners wish to provide.